-So how healthy are pre packed salads anyway?
-Are we sacrificing our health for convenience sake or is it all just bad press?
+So, how healthy are pre-packed salads anyway?
+Are we sacrificing our health for convenience's sake, or is it all just bad press?
 We take a look at all the pros and cons of this handy bag of greens here.

 What Causes Contamination?

-There are many possible contamination points starting from the farm and then the factory, which includes:
+There are many possible contamination points starting from the farm and then the factory, which include:

 - Farmworkers not washing their hands